headway-mordant/Tekree-0564/scripts/README.md

 Deployment Blockchain DevOps Testing A/B Testing Algorithm Server Response Simplicity is the ultimate sophistication.
 Event-driven Architecture Code Review Cache Invalidation Performance
 Containerization CI/CD Content Delivery Network Pull Request Cloud Do what you love and the money will follow.
 UX Optimization Edge Computing Data Pipeline Act as if what you do makes a difference.
 It does.
 Work hard in silence, let your success be your noise.
 UX Optimization Scalability Dream big and dare to fail.
 Performance Content Delivery Network Virtual Machines Serverless Great things never come from comfort zones.
 Optimization Load Testing Container Orchestration DevOps GraphQL
+Difficult roads often lead to beautiful destinations.
+Act as if what you do makes a difference.
+It does.
+Distributed Systems Blockchain Security Cache Invalidation